What is sociology?

 What resources are available?

 The department is the home to the nationally-recognized Baylor Religion Survey, and our faculty constitute the Institute for the Study of Religion (ISR).
 In its short history, ISR has obtained over $5 million in research grants with several proposals still pending.
-These funded research projects will provide our graduate students with many opportunities to engage in significant, original research.
+Undergraduate students can work with individual faculty using data from the Baylor Religion Survey.